 13 Signs That You May Be ‘Bugged’

-Common situations that increase your susceptibility to being bugged include:
+Everyday situations that increase your susceptibility to being bugged include:

 Businesses:

-- Involved in a lawsuit
+• Involved in a lawsuit

-- Have plans to or have recently downsized
+• Have plans to or have recently downsized

-- In a competitive industry that relies on insider knowledge (marketing, fashion, automotive, product development, medical, technology, advertising, etc.)
+• In a competitive industry that relies on insider knowledge (marketing, fashion, automotive, product development, medical, technology, advertising, etc.)

-- Involved in government affairs or politics
+• Involved in government affairs or politics

 Personal affairs:

-- Filing or in the middle of a divorce
+• Filing or in the middle of a divorce

-- Involved in a custody battle (it is common for the children to have devices hidden in their things or on them during visits)
+• Involved in a custody battle (it is common for the children to have devices hidden in their things or on them during visits)

-- In the process of getting married
+• In the process of getting married

-- Filed an insurance claim
+• Filed an insurance claim

-- Is or previously was in a position of power or influence, in business or politics
+• Is or previously was in a position of power or influence in business or politics

-- Is a minister or religious leader
+• Is a minister or religious leader

-If you fall into one of the above categories and people have found out about your personal matters or confidential business secrets, or just seem to know too much about your activities a bug sweep or technical surveillance countermeasures (TSCM) inspection is advisable.
-The most telling sign that you’ve been bugged is that you’ve noticed people you have never disclosed information to know about your personal and business affairs.
-If your business is involved this may indicated that a competitor or vendor has obtained the internal information through electronic surveillance tactics.
-If you have bug-related concerns, please contact us for a free consultation at 719-301-3931 or complete the form on this page.
+The most telling sign that you’ve been bugged is that you’ve noticed people you have never disclosed information to seem to now know about your personal and business affairs.
+If your company is involved, this may indicate that a competitor or vendor has obtained the internal information through electronic surveillance tactics.
+If you have bug-related concerns, please get in touch with us for a free consultation at 719-301-3931 or complete the form on this page.

 Clues Pointing To Possible “Bugging”